-The university distinguished in education, research, social commitment and the vibrancy of its community.
+The university is distinguished in education, research, social commitment, and the vibrancy of its community.

 Applicants whose native tongue and medium of university instruction is not English should submit their TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score as evidence of their proficiency in the English language.

-- Course Level: Fellowships are available for conducting research at National University of Singapore (NUS) and Stanford University (Stanford).
+- Course Level: Fellowships are available for conducting research at the National University of Singapore (NUS) and Stanford University (Stanford).

 - Study Subject: A successful candidate will spend two or three months at NUS and two or three months at Stanford, writing and conducting research on or related to, contemporary Southeast Asia.

 - Nationality: Any nationality or seniority

-- The award can be taken in the USA and Singapore
+- Scholarship can be taken in the USA and Singapore

 - Eligible Countries: Candidates of any nationality or seniority are eligible.

 - Entrance Requirements: Applicants should meet the following criteria below in order to be eligible for the scholarship:-Candidates may be of any nationality or seniority

 -Interested individuals with backgrounds or positions in the social sciences or humanities are encouraged to apply.

 - English Language Requirements: The following minimum TOEFL score is required: 85 for the internet-based test (with a minimum score of 22 for the writing section); or 580 for the paper-based test; or 237 for the computer-based test.
 Alternatively, an IELTS result of 6.0 is required.
 Some Departments/Programmes may set higher requirements than those stated above e.g., the Master of Social Work requires a minimum IELTS score of 6.5.
 TOEFL or IELTS results are only valid for two years after the test, and the validity should not expire before the beginning of the application period for the coursework program.
 The Educational Testing Service (ETS) has indicated that score reports are valid only if the university receives them directly from ETS.